CodeCommission/dropstack-cli/README.md

 ## Features

 * doesn't require you to install certain applications in order to get started
-* Traffic is only served over secure connections
+* Traffic is only served over secure SSL connections
 * Custom domains and own SSL Certificate support
 * No need to install git or source control
 * No need to setup keys/tokens